 The default is -xustr=no. If you specify -xustr without an argument, the compiler won't accept it and instead issues a warning.
-The default could change if the C or C++ standards define a meaning for the syntax.

-A.2.197.3 Example
+A.2.200.3 Example

-The following example shows a string literal in quotes that is prepended by U. It also shows a command line that specifies -xustr
+The following example shows a string literal in quotes that is prepended by U. It also shows a command line that specifies -xustr const unsigned short x = U'x'; const unsigned short $y = U' \setminus x79'$;